leoschleier/pit-viper/docs/README.md

-# pyper
+# pit-viper

-Pyper is a Python package that offers configuration management capabilities like the Viper package in Golang.
+Pit-Viper is a Python package that offers configuration management capabilities like the Viper package in Golang.

 ## Table of Contents